Topps: Trading cards for other sports

 Topps also makes cards for other major North American professional sports.
-Its next venture was into ice hockey, with a 1954 set featuring players from the four National Hockey League franchises located in the U.S. at the time: the Boston Bruins, Chicago Blackhawks, Detroit Red Wings, and New York Rangers.
+Its next venture was into ice hockey, with a 1954 set featuring players from the four National Hockey League franchises located in the U.S. at the time: the Boston Bruins, the Chicago Blackhawks, the Detroit Red Wings and the New York Rangers.

-In 1958, the O-Pee-Chee Company of London, Ontario, Canada, entered into an agreement with Topps to produce NHL cards (the 1957–58 series) and Canadian football cards (the 1958 series).
+In 1958, the O-Pee-Chee Company of London, Ontario, Canada, entered into an agreement with Topps to produce NHL cards (the 1957–1958 series) and Canadian football cards (the 1958 series).
 O-Pee-Chee then started printing its own hockey and football cards in 1961.
-Similarly, the Topps Company struck agreements with Amalgamated and British Confectionery in the United Kingdom and Scanlen's in Australia.
+Similarly, Topps struck agreements with Amalgamated and British Confectionery in the United Kingdom and Scanlen's in Australia.

-In 1967, with the major expansion of six new NHL teams to the United States, the Topps Company produced a new hockey card set that paralleled the 1966–67 O-Pee-Chee hockey design (the basic television design was in fact first used for 1966 Topps American football series).
-Starting in 1968–69, the Topps Company started printing an annual Topps hockey set that was similar to the annual O-Pee-Chee hockey set.
-The Topps and O-Pee-Chee hockey sets shared a similar design from 1968–69 to 1981–82 and from 1984–85 to 1991–92.
+In 1967, with the major expansion of six new NHL teams to the United States, Topps produced a new hockey card set that paralleled the 1966–1967 O-Pee-Chee hockey design (the basic TV design was, in fact, used for the 1966 Topps American football card series).
+Starting in 1968–1969, Topps started printing an annual Topps hockey set that was similar to the annual O-Pee-Chee hockey set.
+The Topps and O-Pee-Chee hockey sets shared a similar design from 1968–1969 to 1981–1982 and from 1984–1985 to 1991–1992.

 Topps first sold cards for basketball in 1957, but stopped after one season.
-The company started producing basketball cards again in 1969 and continued until 1982, but then abandoned the market for another decade, missing out on printing the prized rookie cards of Michael Jordan and other mid- and late-1980s National Basketball Association stars.
-Topps finally returned to basketball cards in 1992, several years after its competitors.
-This would be perfect timing, because 1992 was the rookie year of Shaquille O'Neal.
+The company started producing basketball cards again in 1969 and continued until 1982, but then abandoned the market for another 10 years, missing out on printing the prized rookie cards of Michael Jordan and other National Basketball Association stars of the mid- to late 1980s.
+Topps finally returned to basketball cards in 1992, the rookie year of Shaquille O'Neal.